cbib/dypfish/README.md

 # Installing DypFISH

 ## System Requirements
-DypFISH installation requires an Unix environment with [python 3.7](http://www.python.org/) DypFISH was implemented in Python 3 and tested under Linux environment.
+DypFISH installation requires an Unix environment with [python 3.7](http://www.python.org/).
+It was tested under Linux environment.

 In order to run DypFISH your installation should include [pip](https://pypi.org/project/pip/)